Full

-Waxing Gibbous is the lunar phase on .
-Seen from Earth, illuminated fraction of the Moon surface is 99% and growing larger.
-The 14 days young Moon is in ♍ Virgo.
+Waxing Gibbous on .
+Illuminated surface of the Moon is 99% and growing larger.
+Lunar cycle is 14 days young.

 Moon rises in the afternoon and sets after midnight to early morning.
 It is visible to the southeast in early evening and it is up for most of the night.